necrose99/sabayon-tools/README.md

 # sabayon-tools
-My Sabayon repository for Atom with ebuilds to install Atom from binary packages.
+My Sabayon overlay.
+It was intended for Atom with ebuilds to install Atom from binary packages.
 To add this overlay run (as root):
 ```sh
 layman -o http://github.com/fusion809/sabayon-atom/raw/master/overlays.xml -f -a sabayon-atom
 emerge --sync && layman -S